May we pay less rent?

 The risk in unilaterally paying a single month's rent is that, subject to the terms of your lease, a landlord can still take action for the unpaid rent.

 The Government has suspended landlords' ability to forfeit for arrears of rent.
-Claims for possession as a result of forfeiture for arrears that have already begun will be suspended and existing possession orders will not be enforced until after 30 September at the earliest.
+Orders made in claims for possession as a result of forfeiture for arrears that have already begun or orders that have already been made will not be made or enforced until after 30 June 2021 at the earliest.

 The Government has now curtailed landlords' use of Commercial Rent Arrears Recovery ("CRAR"), statutory demands and winding up petitions to force tenants to pay rent.